Plug and play databases are pre-made databases that you can install and tweak. These plug & play databases come with pre-built components.

 (1) Set the name for your database

-(2) Click to see a preview of how a detail page might look like (using a wireframe sketch style as example).
+(2) Click to see a preview of how a detail page might look like.
 Detail pages are usually built with a list of components that are added to the database.
-Giving you freedom to create different page structures.
-With the copy function you can easily make duplicates of your entry.

-(3) Select the list components you wish to use for your database.
+(3) Select the components you wish to install on your project.
 You can add multiple visualisations (if available) or select none and create your own afterwards.

 (4) A preview how the list visualisation will look like (using a wireframe sketch style as example)